Texas real estate study guide

 40 scored + 10 pretest

-Texas Sales Agent state-law outline effective January 1, 2026, including case studies.
+Texas Sales Agent state-law outline effective January 1, 2026, including 10 outline case-study items.

 Before you book

 Texas candidates need TREC exam eligibility before scheduling.
-Pearson VUE gives 240 minutes total for the combined national and state portions, and the handbook says sales candidates should schedule at least 24 hours ahead.
+Pearson VUE gives 240 minutes total for the combined national and state portions.
+Study against the 120 scored-item blueprint, then expect unidentified pretest items mixed in.

 How to use this guide